 When people think of BJJ they automatically think about men and women in GIs wrestling on the ground.
 Although BJJ training gear today transcends tradition, the Gi still holds the primate as the most used apparel.
 As with the belt system and certain other formalities like saying Oss, the Jiu-Jitsu Gi has deep traditional roots.

-The BJJ Gi is used for much more than just style.
-It can be a great offensive weapon, a key tool for defending and plays a role in hygiene, amongst other things.
+The BJJ Gi is used for much more than just a style.
+It can be a great offensive weapon, a key tool for defending, and plays a role in hygiene, amongst other things.
 Today, the Gi is made up of two main parts, pants and a jacket plus the belt.

 Japanese Roots of Jiu-Jitsu Gi

 The kimono originates from feudal Japan, where it was the traditional outfit of the Japanese samurai.
 The samurai wore different colored kimonos back then, each color representing a clan.
 The kimono had an undergarment role, worn under the armor which meant strikes were hardly efficient.
 That’s where grappling came into the picture and spurred the growth of arts like Judo and Jiu-Jitsu.
 Imagine a Karate uniform of today, only baggier.
 The original kimono consisted of an additional third part compared to the modern Gi.
 The samurai also wore Hakamas, or wide pants today worn by Aikido Black Belts.

-Of course, the migrated along with Judo to Brazil, where it was instrumental in the development of BJJ.
+Of course, they migrated along with Judo to Brazil, where it was instrumental in the development of BJJ.
 Even the original premise of the Gi being an equalizer in Judo, became a staple of Helio Gracie’s philosophy.

 The Brazilian Jiu-Jitsu Gi

 When Dr. Kano modified the kimono, he moved away from the colored versions specific to the samurai.
 After the new design modifications, all practitioners wore white GIs.
 In the early days of BJJ, students got a GI before training and had to return it for washing afterward.
 Everyone wearing the same white uniform helped lower the impact of social differences in the gym.
 This is when the Gi went through a second modification.